ypid/seafile-wiki/Common-problem-in-setup-seafile-server.md

 1. Run installation script as non-root user
 2. Copy /media folder to var/www/ and edit the Alias location in /etc/apache2/sites-enabled/000-default

+#### "Error when calling the metaclass bases" during Seafile initialization

+Seafile uses Django 1.5, which requires Python 2.6.5+.
+Make sure your Python version >= 2.6.5.